GeoLarryLai/pyTopoComplexity/README.md

 This repository include example LiDAR DEM files under `~/example/ExampleDEM/` that cover the area and nearby region of a deep-seated landslide occurred in 2014 at Oso area of the North Fork Stillaguamish River (NFSR) valley, Washington State, USA.
 The souce LiDAR DEM files were compiled from 'Stillaguamish 2014' and 'Snohoco Hazel 2006' projects that was originally contracted by Washington State Department of Transportation (WSDOT), downloaded from the [Washington Lidar Portal](http://lidarportal.dnr.wa.gov) on April 4, 2024.

-A goal of this work allow users to reproduce the research by [Booth et al. (2017)](https://doi.org/10.1002/2016JF003934) and permit comparison of topographic complexity metrics derived from other regions using `pytopocomplexity` package and the `nonlineardiff_landlab.ipynb` simulation tools presented in this repository.
+A goal of this work allow users to reproduce the research by [Booth et al. (2017)](https://doi.org/10.1002/2016JF003934) and permit comparison of topographic complexity metrics derived from other regions using **pyTopoComplexity** package and the `nonlineardiff_landlab.ipynb` simulation tools presented in this repository.

 The example DEM raster files have various grid size, coordinate reference system (CRS), and unit of grid value (elevation, Z).